saraswat/rudra-dist/README.md

     $ cd x10 && make X10RTIMPL=sockets

+For now (till we fix our makefiles) also do (in the x10 directory):

+    $ ln -s ../theano/theanolearner.so theanolearner

 Note:
 1. `rudra.profile` sets the necessary environment variables needed for building and running Rudra.
 Amongst other things, it sets the `$RUDRA_HOME` environment variable.
 In some cases, you may need to modify `rudra.profile` to correctly point to your local Python installation.

+# Verifying that the basic Theano program runs

+Try running with mlp.py.
+Do this (in the x10 directory):

+    $ export PYTHONPATH=$RUDRA_HOME/theano
+    $ ./rudra -f ../examples/theano-mnist.cfg -ll 0 -lr 0 -lt 0  -lu 0

+The settings for log levels will give u the maximum amount of information (lots of tracing).
+If you don't want it, skip the -l* flags.

 # Documentation